Introduction to Networks

 The clustering coefficient for the equivalent random network is 0.088

-Another useful metric is diameter:
+Another useful metric is the diameter1.

 Code